Prostitution: Economics

 Prostitutes' salaries and payments fluctuate according to the economic conditions of their respective countries.
 Prostitutes who usually have foreign clients, such as business travelers, depend on good foreign economic conditions.
 Payment may vary according to regulations made by pimps, brothel keepers, madams, and procurers, who usually take a slice out of a prostitute's income.
 Prices may further depend on demand; popular, high-end prostitutes can earn significant amounts of money (upwards of $5,000 per client), and virgins may receive even higher payments.

-Laws

-Attitudes

-Roughly speaking, the possible attitudes are: